assen-totin/cdn/README.md

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.

-## Mongo
+## MongoDB

-Because Mongo does not allow for textual queries, both file metadata and authorisation data must reside in a single collection with one document per file.
+Because MongoDB does not allow for textual queries, both file metadata and authorisation data must reside in a single collection with one document per file.
 Each document must have the same properties as the JSON response above plus two extra: `file_id`, containing the ID of the file to be served by the CDN and `auth_value`, containing the value that will be used by the CDN to authorise access to the file (e.g., user ID or group ID etc.).
 When asking for authorisation and data, CDN will compose a Mongo query with a filter that will have both these properties set: `{file_id: 1234-567-89, auth_value: abcd-efgh-ijkl}`; there should either be one exact match (if access is authorised) or no match.

 Set the database name in the configuration option `cnd_mongo_db`.
 Set the collection name the configuration option `cnd_mongo_collection`.